isaac-mason/recast-navigation-js/README.md

 ### Recast Navigation for JavaScript!

-WASM + asm.js ports of [Recast Navigation](https://github.com/recastnavigation/recastnavigation), plus other goodies.
+A WebAssembly port of [Recast Navigation](https://github.com/recastnavigation/recastnavigation), plus other goodies.

 > **Warning** This library is still in early development.
 Versions in the 0.x.x range may have breaking changes.

 ## Features

-- 🧭 ‎ NavMesh generation
+- 📐 ‎ NavMesh generation
-- 📐 ‎ Path-finding and spatial reasoning
+- 🧭 ‎ Path-finding and spatial reasoning
 - 🧑‍🤝‍🧑 ‎ Crowd simulation
 - 🌐 ‎ Web and Node support
 - 💙 ‎ TypeScript support
-- 🙆‍♀️ ‎ Multiple emscripten builds (WASM, Inlined WASM, asm.js)
 - 🖇 ‎ [Easy integration with three.js via @recast-navigation/three](https://github.com/isaac-mason/recast-navigation-js/tree/main/packages/recast-navigation-three)

 ## Packages